What is a church?

 Why do you have to bring Confessions into it?
 Can’t we all just agree to live by the Bible?

 True, we do regard the Bible as our infallible teacher and supreme authority; but unfortunately, we are sinners, and as sinners we often misunderstand and misinterpret the word of God.
 Therefore, we use these documents, which our fathers handed down to us, as guides to the proper interpretation of the Bible.
-We confess that our confessional statements constitute an accurate summary of what the Bible teaches.
+We confess that our confessional statements constitute an accurate, but not infallible, summary of what the Bible teaches.

 What are the Three Forms of Unity?